Top Articles:

 Components of Scanning tunneling Microscope

 STM have many important conponents like any other scanning device.
-These componenst works together to provide accurate result. components are listed below.
+These components works together to provide accurate result. components are listed below.

 How Scanning tunneling Microscope works ?

 Scanning tunneling microscope scans the electrons at fixed distance.
-First, a voltage bias is applied and the conducting tip is placed closer to the sample to be examined.The tip is also known as stylus ,stylus is extremly sharp and usually made up of a finnest diamond , which is swiched off when the tip and sample are sufficiently close.
+First, a voltage bias is applied and the conducting tip is placed closer to the sample to be examined.The tip is also known as stylus ,stylus is extremely sharp and usually made up of a finest diamond , which is switched off when the tip and sample are sufficiently close.

 The stylus is moved in the upward direction and then lowered in order to keep the each signal undistorted .This allows it to follow even the smallest data of the surface it is scanning.
 Storing the vertical movement of the stylus makes it possible to observe the structure of the surface atomically in organized manner.
 A profile of the scanned surface is created, and with the help of this profile contouring map is generated from the computer system attached to the microscope.
 The STM works best with conductors.
 But it can also work with the organic molecules all required is to fix organic molecules on a surface and study their structures.
 This technique has been used in the study of DNA molecules.